subhaan1122/Student-Management-System-python-/README.md

-The Student Management System is a console-based application that simplifies the management of student records.
-This project allows users to efficiently store, retrieve, update, and delete student information in a structured manner.
-Built in Python, the system replaces the traditional manual handling of student data with an intuitive menu-driven interface.
-It is ideal for small-scale use cases such as educational institutions or personal projects requiring basic data storage and manipulation.
+🎓 Student Management System (Console-based Python App):

+This is a basic Student Management System written in Python for managing student records.
+It runs in the console and allows you to perform operations such as adding, viewing, searching, updating, and deleting student data.

--> Features:
+📋 Features:

-- Add Students: Input multiple student records, including name, roll number, department, and course.
+- Add multiple students at once
-- Display All Records: View the details of all stored students in a clear format.
+- Display all student records
-- Search Students: Retrieve specific student details using the roll number.
+-  Search for a student by Roll Number
-- Update Records: Modify an existing student's information by searching for their roll number.
+- Update existing student details
-- Delete Records: Option to delete either all student records or a specific record by roll number.
+- Delete a single student record or all records
-- User-Friendly Menu: A text-based menu to guide users through the application functionalities.
+- Simple and beginner-friendly Python structure

--> Technologies Used:
+🧠 Tech Used:

-- Programming Language: Python
+- Language: Python (No external libraries required)
-- Concepts Utilized: Lists, Dictionaries, Functions, Control Structures (loops, conditionals)
+- Type: Console-based application

+🛠️ Functional Overview:

+Function	: Description
+Enter Data : 	Add new student(s) to the list
+Show Data : 	Display all entered student records Search Data : 	Search student details using their Roll Number Update Data  :	Update existing student details
+Delete Data : 	Delete one or all student records
+Exit :	Exit the application

+📚 Use Cases:

+Great for beginners practicing Python basics
+Mini project for school or university assignments Introduction to data handling without using databases

+🔐 No External Dependencies:
+This project uses only built-in Python features.
+No libraries, frameworks, or databases needed.